NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 ```

 The **tilde** between `.champion` and `div` is the **general sibling combinator**.
-You could read that selector like this: "Select any div-element that follows a div-element with the class champion and has the same parent."
+You could read that selector like this: "Select any div-element that follows an element with the class champion and has the same parent."

 ## Pseudo-class selectors

 If you want to apply CSS-rules based on the **state** of an element, or **structure** (eg: only target every odd element) within that element, pseudo-classes are for you!
+You can recognize them by their colon `:`.

 ```css
 a:hover {